 - Seminar (please note that only courses numbered 8000 and above have been approved as seminars that satisfy the graduation requirement).

 - Experiential Learning Students who start law school in the fall 2016 semester or later will also have to complete six credit hours of experiential courses.
 Experiential courses are simulation courses, law clinics, and externships.
 At least two of these credits must be obtained in courses with regularly scheduled class sessions as specified in Miscellaneous Rule 36(A).
-Externships do not qualify as courses with regularly scheduled class sessions, and Law School Rules generally cap credits that may be earned in externships at 4 credits.
+Externships do not qualify as courses with regularly scheduled class sessions.
+Thus a maximum of four externship credits can be used to satisfy the six required experiential credits.
 The registrar’s office will post which courses in a given semester meet the definition of simulation courses before registration begins for that semester.

 - No student shall receive more than 14 credit hours toward the JD degree from co-curricular activities such as journals, moot court, and trial competitions; Independent Legal Research; courtroom observation courses; externships; or coursework completed in another department, school or college of the University or at another institution of higher learning.